YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

 GT.CM Server
 +++++++++++++

-The GT.CM server accepts requests from GT.CM clients, processes the operation requested by the clients on the server database and sends messages back to the clients with a status and if appropriate, along with the results of the requested operation.
+The GT.CM server accepts requests from GT.CM clients, processes the operation requested by the clients on the server database and sends messages back to the clients with a status and if appropriate, the results of the requested operation.

 +++++++++++++
 GT.CM Client